six-two/mkdocs-placeholder-plugin/docs/advanced-usage.md

 === "default"

     This is the value, that is used as the initial value for the placeholder.
-    The following two declarations are equivaluent:
+    The following two declarations are equivalent:
     ```yaml
     FIRST_NAME: John
     ```